 Initially we were tasked with building a robust platform, named Telenor Khush’haal Zamindar, that would enable the delivery of agriculture and rural community related content to a massive user base.
 Users that only have basic mobile phones.
 Further, these were largely illiterate users - that couldn’t read or write in their native language - let alone English.

-Our solution was a content delivery platform that manages the distribution of content, primarily, over voice (i.e. interactive voice response (IVR) and outbound dialling (OBD) - aka robocall) channels.
+Our solution was a content delivery platform that manages the distribution of content, primarily, over voice (i.e., interactive voice response (IVR) and outbound dialing (OBD) - aka robocall) channels.
 This we did and the platform went live in 2016.

 The platform would consist of a group of ‘core-services’ that would be provided free-of-cost to Telenor subscribers and a series of ‘paid-wall’ services that would provide these users with additional value (such as insurance and healthcare related services etc.) at a minimal cost.

-Today, the service is the largest of its kind in the world and has over 12 millions subscribers from across Pakistan.
+Today, the service is the largest of its kind in the world and has over 12 million subscribers from across Pakistan.

 In 2019 we were given the additional responsibility for managing and producing content for the core platform and a paid-wall service hosted on the platform - Khush’haal Radio.
 Today we produce 33 agricultural advisories every day in six different languages and dialects.
-In addition we produce three daily news updates, a daily current affairs programme and several weekly entertainment and education related programmes on an ongoing basis.
+In addition, we produce three daily news updates, a daily current affairs program and several weekly entertainment and education related programs on an ongoing basis.

 Contact us at [email protected] today, to find out more about what we can do together.